Projective modules and the homotopy classification of $(G,n)$-complexes: Extensions of modules

 Note that $( \,\cdot\, )^*$ can be viewed as a functor of $R$-modules: if $f : A_1 \to A_2$ is a map of $R$-modules, we can define $f^* : A_2^* \to A_1^*$ by sending $\varphi \mapsto \varphi \circ f$.
 For $E = (P_*,\partial_*) \in \Proj^n_{R}(A,B)$, define the \textit{dual extension} by

 The dual of a projective module is projective since $P \oplus Q \cong R^n$ implies that $P ^* \oplus Q^* \cong (R^n)^* \cong R^n$.
 In particular, the $P_i^*$ are projective $R$-modules.

 Whilst $E^*$ is not exact in general, it is true under mild assumptions on the modules involved.
-We say that an $R$-module $A$ is an \textit{$R$-lattice} if its underlying abelian group is torsion-free.
-For example, all projective $R$-modules are $R$-lattices.
-Recall that the \textit{evaluation map} is the map $e_A : A \to A^{**}$, $x \mapsto (f \mapsto f(x))$.
+We say that an $R$-module $A$ is an \textit{$R$-lattice} if its underlying abelian group is finitely generated and torsion-free.
+For example, if $P$ is a (finitely generated) projective $R$-modules, then $P$ is an $R$-lattice.
+This follows from the fact that $P \le R^n$ is an $R$-submodule for some $n$ and so its underlying abelian group is a subgroup of $\Z^{m}$ where $m = n \cdot \rank_{\Z}(R)$.